-The conversation regarding “glycogen depletion” and the associated benefits is universally accepted as an important mechanism in the metabolic health profile.
-For the majority of folks, the regulation of glycogen storage and usage is primarily a function of behavioral (epigenetic) interventions.
+The conversation regarding “glycogen depletion” is crucial to your metabolic health profile.
+It is universally accepted as an important mechanism in longevity and energy.
+For most, the regulation of glycogen storage and usage is primarily a function of behavioral (epigenetic) interventions.

 The two most powerful interventions applied to this glycogen issue are diet and exercise.
 The question logically arises as to the BEST diet and the BEST exercise.
 The answer is simple: Controlled carbohydrate eating and high intensity exercise.
 Both of these need some clarification.

-Controlled carbohydrate eating refers to that level of carbohydrate intake that maintains (or attains) basal levels of insulin response within historically healthy levels as manifested by fasting insulin measurements ( 3-8 ulU) and Hemoglobin A1c indices (under 5.5mmol).
+Controlled carbohydrate eating refers to that level of carbohydrate intake that minimizes insulin response.
+This lessens the chance of body fat storage.
+One wants to stay within historically healthy levels.
+Fasting insulin measurements ( 3-8 ulU) and Hemoglobin A1c indices (under 5.5mmol).
 More detail to be provided in a later presentation.

 High Intensity Exercise (HIT) is a misrepresented and poorly defined mechanism of action.
 What does NOT define HIT are the terms, exhausting, painful, brutally challenging etc. It may be ALL of those things but that does NOT define high intensity exercise.